NOESPINOZA23/FINALJ124/README.md

 ![screeshot (161)](https://github.com/NOESPINOZA23/FINALJ124/blob/main/screenshots/Screenshot%20(161).png)

-_Answer: Females, there are more poor females in the United States_
+_Answer: There are more poor females in the United States_

 ### Question 4: What gender has the highest total of people that has attained at least a bachelor’s degree in the country, Males or Females?